kaukana0/l10n/docu.md

         'fr': './l10n/fr.json'
     })

+## translate attributes

-and this in a html file
+in a html file

     <title-lines mainText="title.main" subText="title.sub" translate="mainText,subText"></title-lines>

 then the attributes "mainText" and "subText" will become "Food prices" and "in Europe", respectively (via setAttribute).

+## translate element's text

+in a html file

+    <div translate>footerText</div>

+the element's innerText will become "This is some footer text..."

 # usage in js